sejalpatil8088/fsjs2.0-project9/project3.html/README.md

-# Gaming landing page
-## I created this gaming landing page using html and css.
+# Today I created gaming website using html and css.